 “A medically induced one.
 Someone beat her up pretty bad, and she had some swelling in her brain.”

 My lingering guilt vanished.
-I’d done the right thing by bringing Gran here.
-Between my wrecked apartment and now Dr. Perez, I couldn’t regret anything I’d done.
-Gran was at Jakob’s parents, and yeah, maybe she was having a bad day, but she was safe, goddammit, and that was all that mattered anymore.
+I’d done the right thing bringing Gran here.
+Between my wrecked apartment and now Dr. Perez, I couldn’t regret any of my decisions.
+Gran was at Jakob’s parents, and yeah, she was having a bad day, but she was safe, goddamn it, and that was all that mattered anymore.

-I stared at him for a minute before answering, mulling the question over.
-How was it that he looked dangerous even while crouching?
-Maybe it was his preference for dark clothing, or had something to do with the way his muscles bunched like he was a heartbeat away from springing into action.
-Whatever it was, I was thankful for the reminder that the man I was sleeping could be both unforgiving and prone to violence.
+I stared at him for a minute before answering.
+How did he manage to look dangerous even while crouching?
+Maybe it was his preference for dark clothing or had something to do with the way his muscles bunched like he was a heartbeat away from springing into action.
+Whatever it was, I was thankful for the reminder that the man I was sleeping could be both unforgiving and violent.
 It made me feel less fucked up about the fact that what he’d just told me hadn’t scared me away in the least.
 In fact, it made me want to go shoot something.
 Or more like several someones.